Van Nuys Assembly

 Van Nuys Assembly was a General Motors automobile factory in Van Nuys, California.
 The plant opened in 1947 producing Chevrolet Advance Design trucks.
-Later it would produce several different models including Chevrolet full-size (Caprice, Impala, etc.), Chevrolet Corvair, Chevrolet Greenbrier, Chevrolet Chevelle, Chevrolet Nova/Buick Apollo/Oldsmobile Omega/Pontiac Ventura, and Chevrolet Camaro/Pontiac Firebird.
+Later it would produce several different models including Chevrolet full-size (Caprice, Impala, etc.), Chevrolet Corvair, Chevrolet Greenbrier, Chevrolet Chevelle, Chevrolet Nova / Buick Apollo / Oldsmobile Omega / Pontiac Ventura, and Chevrolet Camaro / Pontiac Firebird.
 It also produced the Chevrolet Monte Carlo and the Buick Skylark.
 The plant was closed in 1992 when Camaro/Firebird production moved to Sainte-Thérèse Assembly in Quebec due to air quality remediation efforts.

 The site was razed in 1993.
 A retail and industrial complex, known as The Plant, resulted on the 68 acre site, as well as Station 81 of the Los Angeles Fire Department.
 The retail portion totals 365000 sqft and is home to 35 retail stores and restaurants.
-A 16-screen movie theater honors the site history with an automotive theme décor.
+A 16-screen movie theater honors the site history with automotive themed décor.
+A mural on both sides of Van Nuys Boulevard, under the rail bridge across from the Van Nuys Station, pays homage to the GM plant.